 Most environmental regulations — and in particular the European Union’s Restriction of Hazardous Substances (RoHS) directive — place the full burden of responsibility on the brand owner, namely, the OEM.
 This means that should there be a compliance problem identified by a customer or government authorities, you cannot simply blame a component supplier or CM that failed to make good on its promise.
 In nearly all cases, such failure reflects poorly on the OEM for failing to conduct its due diligence on supply chain partners.

 There is also a misperception among smaller companies that enforcement of environmental directives is generally reserved for larger brand names that import a higher volume of product into various geographic regions of the world.
 So far, there have been shipments of small, medium, and large companies’ products confiscated at the border or removed from the market for failing to comply with RoHS.

-Furthermore, if you are unable to demonstrate compliance to your customers’ satisfaction, you could experience an immediate loss of business opportunity, which could lead to disastrous results.
+Furthermore, if you are unable to demonstrate compliance to meet your customers’ satisfaction, you could experience an immediate loss of business opportunity, which could lead to disastrous results.
 While some exemptions are granted for certain industries — such as medical devices, control and monitoring instruments, and telecommunication products — these exemptions are reviewed on a regular basis and lifted as soon as deemed possible.
 For example, the Deca-BDE exemption, which excluded this fire retardant from the original RoHS requirements, was annulled by the EU a short time later, requiring OEMs to remove the substance from their products.

 Solution: Develop an environmental compliance strategy for your products and ensure adequate product documentation in case of an audit.